Brianna Butler

-Brianna Butler (born February 13, 1994) is an American professional basketball player for the Perth Lynx in the Women's National Basketball League (WNBL).
+Brianna Butler (born February 13, 1994) is an American former professional basketball player.

 College

 Butler played college basketball at Syracuse University in Syracuse, New York for the Orange.
 During her time at Syracuse, Butler started in all 135 games played for the Orange.
 Holds the Syracuse record in three-pointers, with 373 made.
 She was also named to the All-ACC Second Team once and the All-ACC Academic Team twice.